Our world is changing and West is committed to help develop the

 West's Sustainability development Goals (SDG's)

 Gender Equality continues to gain prominence in shipping and insurance.
-Whilst there is still more to be done, West has a strong focus in this regard and we will look to build on our current positive position.
+Whilst there is still more to be done, West has a strong focus in empowering women and girls for greater gender equality within the sector and internally we look to build on our current positive position.

-We are fully focused on promoting decent work and economic growth in the marine industry and supporting the health and wellbeing of seafarers, to ensure sustainable economic growth.
-We provide our staff with a working environment that is characterised by dignity and respect.
+We are fully focused on promoting decent work and economic growth in the marine industry, by providing our staff with a working environment that is characterised by dignity and respect.

 By continuing to provide our support, expertise and advice to our Members, we are promoting the protection of our marine environment and reducing marine casualties and pollution.
-Healthy oceans are crucial for the sustainability of our planet.
+Healthy oceans are crucial for the sustainability of our planet, and this is also reflected in the charity partners we support.

 We are committed to the promotion of ethical and anti-corruption business practices and transparent reporting.
 Ethical corporate governance and adherence to regulatory requirements will help to ensure an equitable, peaceful and sustainable industry.